aidtopia/twitchy_cat/README.md

 See https://www.github.com/aidtopia/twitchy_cat for the latest version of this document.

+The first draft was distributed at the Northern California Haunters Group's March 2023 Make &amp; Take.
+This substantially more complete draft is from April 2023.

 ## The Effect

 A rotting corpse of a cat sporadically kicks its hind legs.
 It's gruesome and may bother cat lovers.